Register a caravan or light trailer

 To register your caravan or light trailer you need:

-- a completed self assessment of single axle trailers (F3970) (PDF, 107KB)—if you are registering a trailer with a single axle that has less than 750kg aggregate trailer mass
+- a completed self assessment of single axle trailers (F3970)—if you are registering a trailer with a single axle that has less than 750kg aggregate trailer mass

 - an unregistered vehicle permit to move it—if safety work needs to be done before registration